Skip to main content

 3. Enter this amount on Worksheet 2, line 30.

-If you did claim an itemized deduction for your contribution to the New York Charitable Gifts Trust Fund (in either the Health Charitable Account or the Elementary and Secondary Education Charitable Account, or both), complete the line 15 and line 30 worksheets below to compute your New York City resident tax.
+If you did claim an itemized deduction for your contribution to the New York Charitable Gifts Trust Fund (in either the Health Charitable Account or the Elementary and Secondary Education Charitable Account, or both), complete the line 15 and line 30 worksheets below to calculate your New York City resident tax.

 Worksheet 2